Guides/Manage your account/Account security/Verify your account ownership

 If we cannot verify your identity, we cannot grant access to the account.
 The following options are available:

-• If your website contains personal information, you can request that we set it to private so search engines and the public can’t access it.
+• If your website contains personal information, you can ask our support team to set it to private so search engines and the public can’t access it.

 • If your site is set to private but still shows up in Google search results, you may need to wait until your results drop in the search engine.
 You can also request that Google remove a website from its index through the website removal request tool.